Fermi Inc. Faces Class Action Lawsuit

 Source: Globenewswire

-- Lawsuit Background: Bragar Eagel & Squire has filed a class action lawsuit against Fermi in the Southern District of New York on behalf of all investors who purchased Fermi stock during the October 2025 IPO or between October 1 and December 11, 2025.
+- Lawsuit Background: Bragar Eagel & Squire has filed a class action lawsuit against Fermi, Inc. in the Southern District of New York on behalf of all investors who purchased shares during the October 2025 IPO or between October 1 and December 11, 2025, highlighting significant investor concerns regarding corporate transparency.

-- Investor Rights: Affected investors must apply by March 6, 2026, to be appointed as lead plaintiffs in the lawsuit to protect their legal rights and participate in the proceedings.
+- Investor Rights: Investors must apply by March 6, 2026, to be appointed as lead plaintiffs in the lawsuit, indicating the potential impact of this case on investors and their importance in the legal proceedings.

-- Law Firm Overview: Bragar Eagel & Squire is a nationally recognized law firm specializing in securities and commercial litigation, offering no-cost legal consultations to help investors understand their rights and potential claims.
+- Law Firm Overview: Bragar Eagel & Squire is a nationally recognized law firm specializing in securities and commercial litigation, demonstrating the firm's capability to handle such cases and potentially provide legal support to investors.

 Trade with 70% Backtested Accuracy